What is Amyotrophic Lateral Sclerosis?

 • Pattern Recognition: Doctors look for a specific pattern of abnormalities across multiple muscles and nerves that suggest ALS.

-• Differentiating from Other Diseases: Similar findings can occur in other diseases, so doctors use EMG results along with other tests and clinical assessments to diagnose ALS.
+• Differentiating from Other Diseases: Similar findings can occur in other diseases, so doctors use EMG results, tests, and clinical assessments to diagnose ALS.

 EMG in Amyotrophic Lateral Sclerosis Diagnosis